Lord of the Rings Places to Visit in Your Lifetime

 You can visit Tolkien’s home (it’s a private residence with just a plaque outside for you to see), or the grave of both him and his wife, marked with the names Beren & Luthien.
 Spend some time in the Oxford Botanic Gardens, just as the author used to (although his favorite tree was cut down in 2014).
 Hang out in the very same pubs (The Eagle & Child and The Lamb & Flag) where Tolkien, Lewis and their Inkling society met.

-• Please Note: The Eagle & Child Pub has new owners, but will remained closed for sometime during the much needed renovations.
+• Please Note: The Eagle & Child Pub has new owners, but will remain closed for sometime during the much needed renovations.

 The Bodleian Library in Oxford is also worth a visit, not only for its Tolkien connection, but for the incredible Gothic architecture (not to mention it’s a filming location for Harry Potter).
 The Radcliffe Camera is supposed to be an inspiration for the temple Sauron built to Morgoth on Numenor.